Most Affordable College Towns for Retirement – Sun Belt

 Category: Best Retirement Towns and States

-College towns make great retirement towns for a lot of reasons.
+Nov.
+2014 — College towns make great retirement towns for a lot of reasons.
 Above all they are interesting places to live with plenty of cultural opportunities, adult education, and athletic events.
 The shopping, infrastructure… even the day-to-day ambiance is a lot more fun.
-The young people in the community provide an antidote to a steady diet of older people.
+For many retirees, having young people in the community provide a pleasant antidote to a steady diet of older people.

 This article will explore some of our favorite college towns with 3 selection criteria:

-- and the college ambiance must be significant (more than just having a college present in the town).
+– The college ambiance must be significant (more than just having a college present in the town).

 Here is our list of the best and most affordable college towns in the Sunbelt: